amedr/dotfiles/README.md

 ## Vim Plugins included

-* The NERD tree: A tree explorer plugin for navigating the filesystem.
+* nerdtree: A tree explorer plugin for navigating the filesystem.
+* vim-fugitive: May very well be the best Git wrapper of all time.
+* vim-rspec: A lightweight Rspec runner.